The Assassination of Jesse James by the Coward Robert Ford (2007)

 The Assassination of Jesse James by the Coward Robert Ford movie still one

 The James Brothers roamed the Midwest, becoming famous during the American Civil War.
 As with many old tales, there can be a blurred line between fact and fiction, between myths and truths.
 What is certain is that the brothers were committed federates who soon joined various groups that participated in guerrilla warfare.
 In particular, they robbed trains.
-It has been reported that Jesse James has killed as many as seventeen humans over the years.
-While many view Jesse as an evil man, some characterize him similarly to Robin Hood in that he took from the haves to give to the have-nots.
-With an actor of Pitt’s pedigree and reputation in 2007, unless there were purposeful intent to make him an unlikely character, Jesse would be a character that we cared about and rooted for.
-And such was the case in our story.
+It has been reported that Jesse James has killed as many as seventeen people over the years.
+While many view Jesse as an evil man, some characterize him similarly to Robin Hood, taking from the haves to give to the have-nots.
+With an actor of Pitt’s pedigree and reputation in 2007, unless there was a deliberate intent to make him an unlikely character, Jesse would be a character we would care about and root for.
+And so it was in our story.

-Likewise, Affleck’s depiction of Robert evokes a certain creepiness as soon as we meet him.
+Likewise, Affleck’s portrayal of Robert evokes a sense of creepiness from the moment we meet him.
 In the middle of a dense forest, in the middle of Missouri, our first glimpse of Robert is during an interaction with Frank.
 We see him first sneak up on the elder, more grounded James brother before working an angle with him to get into the gang.
 While innocent, Robert is initially unaware of cues to let the conversation simmer or when to shut up and walk away.
 From the onset, we are keen that something isn’t quite right with Robert, though Affleck does a terrific job of making that a mystery.
-Affleck earned a Best Performance by an Actor in a Supporting Role Oscar nomination (the film also received a Best Achievement in Cinematography nom).
+Affleck earned a Best Performance by an Actor in a Supporting Role Oscar nomination (the film also received a nomination for Best Achievement in Cinematography).

 The Assassination of Jesse James by the Coward Robert Ford movie still one

-The Assassination of Jesse James by the Coward Robert Ford is a fantasizing character study of two polar opposite characters united by a common, albeit morbid, curiosity.
+The Assassination of Jesse James by the Coward Robert Ford is a fantasy character study of two polar-opposite characters united by a common, albeit morbid, curiosity.
 The entire film points to the culminating act of Robert assassinating Jesse.
 But when?
 Where?
 Why?
 Does Jesse know that this betrayal is coming?
 Is he aware but unwilling to stop it?
 Does Jesse want to die?
 Is it his destiny to be killed by a coward?
 How does a coward gather the courage to kill?

 Plot 8.75/10